-This monitor has outstanding SDR color gamut.
-It has almost full coverage of the sRGB space that is used in most content, and has excellent coverage of Adobe RGB color space, which is used for professional photo editing.
+This monitor has an outstanding SDR color gamut.
+It has almost full coverage of the sRGB space that is used in most content and has excellent coverage of Adobe RGB color space, which is used for professional photo editing.

 Outstanding gradient performance.
 There's virtually no noticeable banding in any shade.

 Unfortunately, there's some vertical color bleed, but it shouldn't be noticeable in most content.